akka/akka-persistence-jdbc/docs/src/main/paradox/migration.md

 # Migration

+## Migrating to version 6.0.0

+**Release `6.0.0` updates H2 to version 2.1.212 which is not compatible to the previous 1.4.200***

+H2 has undergone considerable changes that broke backwards compatibility to make H2 SQL Standard compliant.
+For migration please refer to the H2 [migration guide](http://www.h2database.com/html/migration-to-v2.html)

 ## Migrating to version 5.0.0

 **Release `5.0.0` introduces a new schema and serialization that is not compatible with older versions.**